 Many historic homes experience water damage throughout the lifespan of the house, regardless of the plumbing.
 For example, a deteriorated or damaged roof may allow water leaks from the top of the home, while water in the ground can threaten the entire foundation.
 To avoid buying a home with extensive water damage, carefully look all around the roof and floors for any damage.
 Sagging ceilings and uneven floors are hints that there may already by serious damage.
 Even discolored spots can signal a problem.
 If it happens to rain, visit the house and make sure that water runs away from the home and doesn’t damage the foundation.

 Maintaining Your Historic Home

-If the home you are looking to purchase has been recently occupied, then it is likely that it is in better condition than an home that has been unoccupied.
+If the home you are looking to purchase has been recently occupied, then it is likely that it is in better condition than a home that has been unoccupied.
 Regardless, ask the previous owner for any and all maintenance records and verify them with your inspector.
-If you are looking for someone to come to your new home and provide a full, thorough, and transparent inspection, call ACE Home Services today!
+If you are looking for local plumbing services or someone to come to your new home and provide a full, thorough, and transparent inspection, call ACE Home Services today!
 We will send a certified, experienced plumber to your new home and help make the home-buying process easier.
 You can trust your place, with ACE!